castai/docs/docs/guides/pod-pinning.md

 ### Scheduling on nodes with locally attached SSD

-The pod described below will be scheduled on a spot instance with locally attached SSD disk.
+The pod described below will be scheduled on a Spot instance with locally attached SSD disk.

 ```
 apiVersion: v1